denbykov/upVibe-server/docs/business/file_management.md

 # File confirmation

-The client must confirm file downloading using POST /up-vibe/v1/files/{fileId}/confirm request
+The client must confirm file downloading or deletion using POST /up-vibe/v1/files/{fileId}/confirm request

 The server should: